hamudal/Retoflow_Filter/README.md

     pip install osmnx geopandas shapely pymongo matplotlib
     ```

-2. Run the script `extract_transform_geojson.py`:
+2. Run the script `a_Zip_Dict_polygon_Extractor_V6_1.ipynb`:

-    ```bash
-    python extract_transform_geojson.py
-    ```

-   This script fetches place polygons from OpenStreetMap, filters for valid geometries, and creates a GeoDataFrame.
+    - Execute the notebook cell labeled `Extract and Transform Polygon Shapes`.
+This cell fetches place polygons from OpenStreetMap, filters for valid geometries, and creates a GeoDataFrame.
 The resulting GeoJSON data is saved to a file, and a visualization is plotted.

 ### Connect to MongoDB and Integrate Data